jmvanel/semantic_forms/scala/forms_play/README.md

 - 16 Dashboard : # of triples, # of of resources; # of resources of each type
 - 17 View SPARQL select & construct results : possibly add FlintSPARQLEditor, but this implies to launch SPARQL HTTP server like Fuseki, or BigData
 - 18 Search : search also in URI's
 - 19 Add simple login
+- 19.1 record who did what
 - 20 Inferences for forms : eliminate archaic properties; implement owl union
 - 21 write some JavaScript samples to call the different features
 - 22 Add a button to edit the currently displayed URI